 It’s a hot, sunny day.
 Like, 90 degrees hot.
 You’re sitting at home with the blinds drawn.
 You’ve spent a fair amount of time outside this summer so you may decide to head out without sunscreen.
 But doing so would be a mistake.

 When it comes to sunscreen, experts say the number one thing people do wrong is not wearing any at all.

-However, avoiding sunscreen mistakes are easy.
-Experts share the following steps you can take to ensure that sunscreen is applied, used, and stored correctly:
+However, it’s easy to avoid sunscreen mistakes.
+Experts share the following steps you can take to ensure that sunscreen is applied, used and stored correctly:

 - If you’re grabbing a sunscreen from a bathroom cabinet, check the date on the bottle.
 Sunscreen does expire.
 “Store the sunscreen in a cool place.
-When bringing the sunscreen outside, be sure to put it in the shade,” says Dr. Catherine Dudley, a dermatologist at Advocate Medical Group in Aurora and Advocate Medical Group in Plainfield.
+When bringing the sunscreen outside, be sure to put it in the shade,” says Dr. Catherine Dudley, a dermatologist at Advocate Medical Group in Aurora and Plainfield, Ill.

-“Sunscreen is important to prevent many skin cancers and premature aging of the skin,” Dudley says.
+“Sunscreen is important to prevent many skin cancers and premature aging of the skin,” Dr. Dudley says.

 About the Author

 health enews staff is a group of experienced writers from our Advocate Health Care and Aurora Health Care sites, which also includes freelance or intern writers.